LochanaNK/price-extension-public/Readme.md

     Select the folder you extracted in Step 1 (select the folder containing manifest.json).

-The extension icon should now appear in your browser toolbar! 🧩 🚀 How to Use
+The extension icon should now appear in your browser toolbar! 🧩
+## 🚀 How to Use

-    Go to any product page on AliExpress.com.
+1. Go to a product page on [AliExpress.com](https://www.aliexpress.com).

-    Note: This tool is still under development, so it works best on standard product pages.

-    Click the Price Comparator icon in your browser toolbar.
+2. Click the **Price Comparator** icon in your browser toolbar.
+3. Copy and paste the link to the product.(**Note** some products might not work or display different prices).

-    Wait a few seconds for the scan to complete.
+4. Wait a few seconds for the scan to complete.

-    See the price difference between AliExpress and Daraz.
+5. See the price difference between AliExpress and Daraz.

 ❓ Troubleshooting